Header Schemes

 To understand it a bit better, Ferrari is divided in two big blocks Gestion Sportiva (F1) and Gran Turismo ('Commercial' section), I am in the second block, being part of the testing and prototypes team of the Hybrid section.

-Every day at Ferrari is different, my group is growing steadily as the company is moving towards hybrid vehicles to meet European emission targets.
-We spend our days testing the different components of the Hybrid part, batteries, inverters, electric motors, DC/DCs, OBCs...
-My main roles are the management of the test benches and the supervision of the correct testing and assembly of prototypes.
-I also participate in the definition of the validation plans for the different components.
+Every day at Ferrari is different, my group is constantly growing as the company is betting on hybrid vehicles to meet the European emission targets.
+We spend the day performing tests on the different components of the Hybrid part, batteries, inverters, electric motors, DC/DCs, OBCs...
+My main roles are the management of the test benches and the supervision of the correct performance of the tests and prototype assemblies.
+I also participate in the definition of the validation plans of the different components.

-What would you say to students when they dream of working in such a company, but don't know how to get there?
+What would you tell students when they dream of working in a company like this subject, and they don't know how to get there?

 From my point of view, the most difficult thing is to know exactly what you want to do.
-The answer to that question doesn't appear as soon as you finish your degree; I have university classmates who still don't know exactly what they want to do.
+The answer to that question doesn't appear right after graduating, I have university classmates who are still not clear about what they want to do.
 The important thing is to enjoy the search for answers, without getting overwhelmed.
-As I mentioned previously, I started my degree in design and ended up doing electrical engineering.
+As I mentioned previously, I started Degree from design and ended up doing electrical engineering.

-On the other hand, if you have a clear idea, my advice would be to focus your internship, degree project, first job etc. on companies in the same sector where you can gain specific knowledge, to get to know the terms and acronyms of the industry.
-Once you are in the sector, it is easier to get to know the relationships between companies and the job roles behind the cryptic job descriptions.
-But you have to be willing to make sacrifices too.
+On the other hand, if you have it clear, my committee would be to focus your internships, project of Degree, first job etc. in companies of the same sector in which you can get a specific knowledge , to get to speak with the terms and acronyms of the world.
+Once you are in the industry, it is easier to learn about the relationships between companies and the job roles behind the cryptic job descriptions.
+But you have to be willing to make sacrifices as well.
 I invested many hours of my free time in the Formula Student lab, although for me it was more leisure than anything else, and I also had to go to work right after finishing university in Tarragona.
-It is worth mentioning that considering the amount of hours we spend at work, it is worth making an effort to work in something that you like and that motivates you.
+It is worth mentioning that considering the amount of hours we spend at work, it is worth making an effort to work in something that you like and motivates you.

-As far as languages are concerned, it is inevitable to learn the mother tongue of the company.
-Finally, it is important not to forget that once you have fulfilled a dream, the next day you get up to go to work.
+As for languages, it is inevitable to learn the company's mother tongue language .
+Finally, it is important not to forget that once you fulfill a dream, the next day you get up to go to work.

 Why did you decide to study Engineering at Tecnun?

-When I finished my baccalaureate I knew I wanted to do engineering, but the number of different degrees and modalities generated a lot of confusion.
-Finally, as what I really liked was designing, I chose Tecnun because it was one of the few in the Basque Country that offered a degree in Industrial Design.
+When I finished the high school diploma I knew I wanted to do engineering, but the amount of Degrees and different modalities generated a lot of confusion.
+Finally, as what I really liked was to design, I chose Tecnun because it was one of the few in the Basque Country that offered the Degree of design Industrial.

 What would you highlight from your time at the School?

-Everyone who knows me well knows the answer I am going to give to this question.
-The experience of Tecnun SEED Racing, the university's Formula Student electric car project.
+Everyone who knows me well knows the answer I'm going to give to this question.
+The experience of Tecnun SEED Racing, the university's Formula Student electric car project .

-At the beginning of my second year I joined this activity.
-From then on I knew that I wanted to focus my career on the automotive sector and especially on electric mobility.
-Formula Student is a project that requires many hours and many sacrifices, but in the long run it has been proven that all the hours invested had a return in the form of learning and extra specific training.
+At the beginning of my second year, I joined this activity.
+Since then I knew that I wanted to focus my career in the automotive sector and especially in electric mobility.
+Formula Student is a project that requires many hours and many sacrifices, but in the long run it has been proven that all the hours invested had a return in the form of learning and extra specific training .
 In fact, back then we used tools that I still use today at Ferrari, tools that are very specific to the sector.